 Solution:

-The best way to avoid miscommunication is to employ the right marketing tools that will allow different departments to communicate with each other easily.
+The best way to avoid miscommunication is to employ the right marketing planning tools that will allow different departments to communicate with each other easily.
 Trello is one such tool, bringing all your teammates, tasks, and tools into a centralized platform.
 Even if an enterprise's teams are spread across the country or the world, they can collaborate in the same productivity powerhouse.

 3. Difficulty With Program Management